 Finally, hopeful mariners thought, the perils and loss of life that were inherent in passing the outer Cape would be a thing of the past.
 But the vision would have to wait.
 When Belmont opened the canal, he set tolls at a hefty rate to recover the high cost of building the canal.

 The tolls, it turned out, were too high for many of the shipping lines.
-Many of the companies valued their bottom line more than the potential loss of a few sailors, and the chance to shave 62 miles off the trip between New York and Boston wasn’t enough of a draw.
+Many of the companies valued their bottom line more than the potential loss of a few sailors.
+The chance to shave 62 miles off the trip between New York and Boston wasn’t enough of a draw.
 In addition, the canal itself was tricky to navigate, and crashes in the canal hurt its image.
 With so many mariners continuing to take the risk of rounding the Cape, the canal turned into a money loser.

 The U.S. government took control of the canal in 1918 in the interest of national security.
 In 1928, the government bought out Belmont altogether and embarked upon a series of improvements until the canal of 1914 became the canal we see today.